en-US

 • To discover ECMP paths, the implementation can change the source port for each subsequent attempt.

-• TCP Traceroute has a better chance of reaching the destination when the destination is a TCP application.
+• TCP path probing has a better chance of reaching the destination when the destination is a TCP application.

 • Uses raw socket to handcraft TCP packets.